 6. Neighborhood Diversity

-Having lived in the Bronx and Manhattan for the bulk of my life, Norwalk reminds me of New York City, but on a much smaller and quieter scale.
+Norwalk was our first stop after moving from Brooklyn and is an excellent transitional city into Connecticut.
 With its various neighborhoods like West Norwalk, East Norwalk, South Norwalk, Rowayton, Cranbury, Broad River, Wolfpit, etc., you get a different vibe wherever you go.

 7. Cranbury Park

 This park is a hidden oasis of over 200 acres.
 There’s a pristine lawn of the greenest grass, wooded trails that are awesome for baby-wearing walks, and this magical tree that you can walk into!
 You’ll often see artists painting, campers running around, and butterflies fluttering by.
 There’s even a frisbee golf course!
-There’s a roofed pavilion with numerous picnic tables (great for hosting kids’ birthday parties!) and a small playground.
-The beautiful Gallaher Mansion with its accompanying sculpture garden is the perfect backdrop for professional photos or venue for a wedding.
+There’s a roofed pavilion with numerous picnic tables (great for hosting kids’ birthday parties!) and two small playgrounds.
+The beautiful Gallaher Mansion with its accompanying sculpture garden is the perfect backdrop for professional photos or a wedding venue.

 8. The Maritime Aquarium

 Otters, meerkats, seals, oh my!
 That’s just 3 of the 300 species that this fantastic aquarium has!
 Who knew frogs could be so many different colors?
 Who knew sharks don’t like to go near the air bubbles of divers?
-Not me.
-Until I saw for myself here!
 No matter your age, there is something, be it an animal, event, or activity for everyone!
 If you’re feeling stressed, take a seat in the dark at the jellyfish exhibit and be soothed by the changing lights that make them glow.
 If your kids need to get their energy out, take them to the indoor or outdoor play area.
-There’s an IMAX movie theater (the largest in CT!) that rotates between nature films and blockbusters.
-The cafe offers affordable and delicious meals, and teaches a valuable lesson in protecting marine wildlife: they’ve eliminated straws.
+There’s a new 4D immersive viewing experience that recently replaced the IMAX movie theater.
+The cafe offers affordable and delicious meals and teaches a valuable lesson in protecting marine wildlife: they’ve eliminated straws.

-Depending on the season, you may find Santa on a fishing boat (or diving into the shark tank), special exhibits with butterflies or flamingos, or Lego weekends.
-Again, I’d recommend becoming a member to get to enjoy after-hours events like Trick-or-Treating, sleepovers, and wine parties!
+Depending on the season, you may find Santa on a fishing boat (or diving into the shark tank), special exhibits with butterflies or flamingos, or Lego weekends or Seal Spotting and Birding Cruises.
+With a membership you get to enjoy after-hours events like Trick-or-Treating, sleepovers, interactive scavenger hunts, and wine parties!

 In early September, the Norwalk Seaport Association hosts this weekend-long event at Veteran’s Park.
 Although you will spend a lot of money, every dollar is worth it for the hours of fun you will have!
 There are dozens of carnival rides, talented face painters, and too many concessions to choose from (including beer tents!).
 Of course, you need to make sure to taste some of the city’s famous oysters!
 Your admission ticket does get you free entertainment from circus performers, medieval knights and ladies, and bands.
 Kids also love climbing into military vehicles.
-Good luck trying to track down whatever kid’s character is there (we only spotted Poppy from the Ferris wheel)!
+Good luck trying to track down whatever kid’s character is there!

 Valencia Luncheria, while open all year, tastes even better in the summer!
 Nothing beats sitting outside with sand below your shoes and beach plants around you.
 This Venezuelan restaurant, known for its vast menu of arepas and empanadas (it appeared on Diners, Drive-ins, and Dives!), has incredible frose (rose slushies!).